open-policy-agent/opa/docs/book/how-do-i-write-policies.md

 expression-1 AND expression-2 AND ...
 AND expression-N
 ```

-The rule itself can be understood intuitvely as:
+The rule itself can be understood intuitively as:

 ```
 rule-name IS value IF body